BCDevOps/backup-container/README.md

 3. Cull backups more than $NUM_BACKUPS (default 31 - configured in deployment script)
 4. Sleep for a day and repeat

 Note that we are just using a simple "sleep" to run the backup periodically.
-More elegent solutions were looked at briefly, but there was not a lot of time or benefit, so OpenShift Scheduled Jobs, cron and so on are not used.
+More elegant solutions were looked at briefly, but there was not a lot of time or benefit, so OpenShift Scheduled Jobs, cron and so on are not used.
 With some more effort they likely could be made to work.

-A separate pod is used vs. having the backups run from the Postgres Pod for fault tolerent purposes - to keep the backups separate from the database storage.
+A separate pod is used vs. having the backups run from the Postgres Pod for fault tolerant purposes - to keep the backups separate from the database storage.
 We don't want to, for example, lose the storage of the database, or have the database and backups storage fill up, and lose both the database and the backups.

 ### Immediate Backup:

-To execute a backup right now, check the logs of the Backup pod to make sure a backup isn't run right now (pretty unlikely...), scale the backup pod down and then back up again.
-This will restart the backup script.
+To execute a single backup cycle:
+- Check the logs of the Backup pod to make sure a backup isn't run right now (pretty unlikely...)
+- Open a terminal window to the pod
+- Run `backup.sh -1`
+  - This will run a single backup cycle and exit.

 ### Restore